Kapolei woman arrested in husband’s stabbing

-A 23-year-old woman remains in police custody after she was arrested this morning for attempted murder in connection with the stabbing of her 23-year-old husband.
+A 23-year-old woman remains in police custody after she was arrested Sunday for attempted murder in connection with the stabbing of her 23-year-old husband.

 Honolulu police say the couple were arguing about 4:30 this morning when the wife stabbed her husband with a knife.
 They said the husband was taken to a local hospital in critical condition.